 10) (NEVER) USE FLASH

-This article helps you get started with the best camera settings.
-However, if you want to get a step-by-step guide ton how to become a concert photographer click here to learn more.
+This article helps you to get started with the best camera settings.
+However, if you want to get a step-by-step instruction to become a concert photographer, click here:

 Let me know which concert photography camera settings you are using in the comment section below.